Alice in Wonderland syndrome: Society and culture

-Gulliver's Travels

-Alice in Wonderland syndrome's symptom of micropsia has also been related to Jonathan Swift's novel Gulliver's Travels.
-It has been referred to as "Lilliput sight" and "Lilliputian hallucination", a term coined by British physician Raoul Leroy in 1909.

-Alice in Wonderland

 Alice in Wonderland syndrome was named after Lewis Carroll's 19th-century novel Alice's Adventures in Wonderland.
 In the story, Alice, the titular character, experiences numerous situations similar to those of micropsia and macropsia.
 The thorough descriptions of metamorphosis clearly described in the novel were the first of their kind to depict the bodily distortions associated with the condition.
 There is some speculation that Carroll may have written the story using his own direct experience with episodes of micropsia resulting from the numerous migraines he was known to experience.
 It has also been suggested that Carroll may have had temporal lobe epilepsy.